Tackle height reduction 'changes game as we know it'

 'This will change the game as we know it' - analysis

-By Chris Jones, BBC rugby union correspondent
+Chris Jones, BBC rugby union correspondent

 This is a seismic move from the RFU which will affect thousands of rugby union players and will have a profound impact in the short term.